tsantor/django-datatables-too/README.md

 # Django Perm Filter
 A simple app that can be included in Django projects which hides app specific permissions from any type of User.
 Easily add entire apps, specific permissions or models and it will take care of the rest.
 Non-destructive (Does **not** delete permissions).

-Typically we have **no reason**, in any Django project, to expose the following permissions for Users or Groups:
+For example, typically we have **no reason**, in any Django project, to expose the following permissions for Users or Groups:

 | App          | Model        | Permission                              |
 |--------------|--------------|-----------------------------------------|